1990 Luzon earthquake: Baguio

 The popular destination of Baguio, situated over 5000 feet above sea level, was among the areas hardest hit by the Luzon earthquake.
 The earthquake caused 28 collapsed buildings, including hotels, factories, and government and university buildings, as well as many private homes and establishments.

 The quake destroyed electric, water and communication lines in the city.
 The main vehicular route to Baguio, Kennon Road, as well as other access routes to the mountain city, were shut down due to landslides and it took three days before enough landslide debris was cleared to allow access by road to the stricken city.

 Baguio was isolated from the rest of the Philippines for the first 48 hours after the quake.
 Damage at Loakan Airport rendered access to the city by air limited to helicopters.
 American and Philippine Air Force C-130s evacuated many residents from this airport.
 Many city residents, as well as patients confined in hospital buildings damaged by the quake, were forced to stay inside tents set up in public places, such as in Burnham Park and in the streets.
 Looting of department stores in the city was reported.

 Among the first rescuers to arrive at the devastated city were miners from Benguet Corporation, who focused on rescue efforts at the collapsed Hotel Nevada.
+Then Major Danilo A. Aquino of the Philippine Military Academy, was the ground commander under the supervision of General Arturo Enrile, mobilized cadet volunteers from day 1 of the rescue mission until the last day of the recovery mission.
+Miners hailed the Cadets as heroes for their act of bravery for staying in the buildings despite strong after shocks.
+A number of cadets were awarded the Bronze Cross for their heroic efforts.
 Teams sent by the Philippine government and by foreign governments and agencies likewise participated in the rescue and retrieval operations in Baguio.